-2020 Public Offering - On September 29, 2020, we closed an underwritten public offering (the "2020 Offering") of an aggregate of 2,560,000 units of our equity securities (the "Units") with gross proceeds to us of approximately \$12.8 million.
-Net proceeds after deducting underwriting discounts and commissions and other offering expenses were approximately \$11.2 million.
-Each Unit sold in the offering consisted of one share of our common stock (or a pre-funded warrant to purchase one share of common stock, all of which were fully exercised during 2020), and a warrant to purchase one share of common stock ("Unit Warrant"), exercisable at an exercise price of \$5.00 per share and with a five-year expiration date.
+Public Offering - On September 24, 2020, we entered into an Underwriting Agreement (the "Underwriting Agreement") with Maxim Group LLC, as representative of the underwriters (the "Representative"), for an underwritten public offering (the "Offering") of an aggregate of 2,560,000 units of our equity securities (the "Units").
+The Offering closed on September 29, 2020, with gross proceeds to us of approximately \$12.8 million; net proceeds after deducting underwriting discounts and commissions and other offering expenses were approximately \$11.2 million.